Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/rl_glm_hmm/README.md

-The files within `upstream_glmhmm/` originate from Iris Stone’s repository and are not original code from this project.
+The files within `upstream_glmhmm/` originate from Iris Stoneâ€™s repository and are not original code from this project.
 No substantive changes were made to the pinned upstream files.